- The ULA Circuit is a 68 liter backpack designed for lightweight backpacking.

 ULA Circuit for Women?

-After a bad experience with a unisex pack in the past, I was skeptical.
+The ULA Circuit doesn’t offer a women-specific model, and after a bad past experience with a unisex pack, I was skeptical.
 Shouldn’t there be a version of the ULA Circuit for women specifically?

 But if you look closely, ULA is actually doing something smarter than offering a women’s version: they’re offering customizable sizing for everybody.
 Obviously not all women are the same size and shape, nor are all men.
 I appreciate this sizing system that allows every human to choose what’s right for their body.